Chulu West Peak Climbing-19 Days

 Today is the second rest and acclimatization day of the trip.
 Proper acclimatization is important because the altitude has increased by nearly 1,000 meters compared to the previous day.
 This day helps the body adjust to the higher elevation and prepares us for the upcoming climb.

 During the day, the climbing leader will provide basic climbing training.
 The leader will demonstrate how to use important technical equipment such as harnesses, crampons, ice axes, ropes, and other climbing gear.
 If you have any questions about the climb, this is the best time to ask the leader for clarification.
 This day is important for preparing for the ascent of Chulu West Peak, which begins the following day.
 From Camp I, we can also enjoy clear views of the Annapurna range and Thorong Peak.
-Overnight stay at Camp I.
+Overnight stay at camp.

 • AccommodationTented Camp